eendeego/node-openvg-canvas/README.md

 # node-openvg-canvas
 ## Canvas implementation on node-openvg

-This module implements a HTML5 Canvas on OpenVG (node-openvg).
+This module implements a HTML5 Canvas on top of OpenVG (node-openvg).
 It is targeted to the raspberry-pi.
 By using the OpenVG APIs on the Raspberry PI, all graphics code will run on the GPU with hardware acceleration.

-This library aims for API compatibility with [node-canvas](https://github.com/learnboost/node-canvas) where it applies / makes sense.
-While node-canvas is targeted to create images off screen, node-openvg-canvas is targeted to on screen usage, but not yet for user interaction.
+This library aims for API compatibility with [node-canvas](https://github.com/learnboost/node-canvas) where it applies and makes sense.
+While node-canvas is targeted to create images off screen, node-openvg-canvas is targeted to main screen usage, but not yet for user interaction.

 Currently there are only plans to implement the 2d context.
 Implementing the 3d context (web gl) should be possible by mapping OpenGL/ES.

 ## 0. Installation

 This module is targeted for node 0.8.x.
 Node >= 0.8.10 will compile out of the box on the raspberry.
+For building instructions please refer to this [gist](https://gist.github.com/3245130).

+### Prerequisites

+node-openvg-canvas depends on freetype and freeimage.
+To install these libraries on the raspberry - assuming a raspbian distribution - use:

+    sudo apt-get install libfreetype6 libfreetype6-dev libfreeimage3 libfreeimage-dev

+### Source code install

 Fetch the source: